 - 1D and 3D swelling strain to ISRM (1981)

-- soil suction tests using extractor plate & dew-point potentiometer methods; soil characteristic curve derivation; remoulded specimens
+- soil suction tests: extractor plate and dew-point potentiometer methods; soil characteristic curve derivation; remoulded specimens

-More information on SHRiNKIT and shrinkage limit test of UK and international soils can be found in our case study on our Publications page (including data on the shrinkage limit of UK and international soils).
+More information on SHRiNKIT and shrinkage limit test of UK and international soils can be found in the case study (including data on the shrinkage limit of UK and international soils).

 Please contact Matthew Kirkham for further information.

-Apparatus for conditioning samples and testing of moisture content, matric suction, density and resistivity (Figure 2- left).
-Cells and methods have been devised to control sample wetting and drying phases for the development of geotechnical – geophysical property relationships (Figure 2- right).
+This apparatus is for conditioning samples and testing moisture content, matric suction, density and resistivity (Figure 2).
+Cells and methods have been devised to control sample wetting and drying phases for the development of geotechnical/geophysical property relationships (Figure 2).
 We have applied these relationships to field monitoring data to visualise the effect of cyclic water movement on the stability of natural and engineered slopes (Figure 3).